carbon-language/carbon-lang/llvm/docs/XRayExample.rst

 --------------

 By default, XRay does not write out the trace files or patch the application before main starts.
-If we just run ``llc`` it should just work like a normally built binary.
-However, if we want to get a full trace of the application's operations (of the functions we do end up instrumenting with XRay) then we need to enable XRay at application start.
+If we run ``llc`` it should work like a normally built binary.
+If we want to get a full trace of the application's operations (of the functions we do end up instrumenting with XRay) then we need to enable XRay at application start.
 To do this, XRay checks the ``XRAY_OPTIONS`` environment variable.

 ::